-Once your child is stable, they will have an operation under general anaesthetic to put the intestines back inside your child’s abdomen and close up the abdominal wall.
+Once stable, the child will have an operation under general anaesthetic to put the intestines back inside the abdomen and close up the abdominal wall.
 Sometimes this needs to be done in stages, replacing the intestines a bit at a time until they can all be contained within the abdomen.

 What happens before the operation?

-The doctors will explain the operation in more detail, discuss any worries you may have and ask you to give permission for the surgery by signing a consent form.
-Another doctor will also visit you to explain about the anaesthetic.
+The doctors will explain the operation in more detail, discuss any worries and ask for permission for the surgery by signing a consent form.
+Another doctor will also visit to explain about the anaesthetic.

 What does the operation involve?